strohne/volker/README.md

 <br>

 All functions take a data frame as their first argument, followed by column selections, and optionally a grouping column.
-Examples (hint: replace “tab\_” by “plot\_” to reproduce the examples above):
+Examples:

 - One metric variable: `tab_metrics(data, sd_age)`
 - One categorical variable: `tab_counts(data, sd_gender)`